SEESolutions-it/DpdlEngine/doc/Dpdl_documentation.md

 * Record Store creation and access with virtual file system support
 * Static script execution: static code declarations (*.h_static) are executed only once in a Thread
 * Support for custom function extensions
-* Embeddable ANSI C code directly within Dpdl scripts (interpreted code).
+* ANSI C code and OCaml language can be embedded directly within Dpdl scripts (interpreted/compiled code).

 ### Variable Type definition